James Bond and Moonraker: Reception

-Wood's second novelization was barely reviewed.
+Wood's second novelisation was barely reviewed.
 Syndicated columnist Bob Greene was scathing.
-He said the novelization was "dreary and schlocky and juvenile; it lacks all of the wonderful tension and personality of the original Fleming book.
+He said the novelisation was "dreary and schlocky and juvenile; it lacks all of the wonderful tension and personality of the original Fleming book.
 James Bond would be embarrassed to be in it. [...]
 In the meantime, shed a tear for Ian Fleming and James Bond.
-And don't, under any circumstances, buy the "Moonraker" you see in the stores today.
+And don't, under any circumstances, buy the Moonraker you see in the stores today.
 Hold out for the real thing.
 If you can't find it in the attic, come over and I'll lend you mine."

 The Los Angeles Times critic claimed that Ian Fleming "would have cringed at the writing to be found in this book."

 Despite this, Wood's novel became a bestseller, remaining on The Times bestseller list for some time.

-After the book's release, Eon Productions did not commission another Bond film novelization until Licence to Kill ten years later in 1989.
+After the book's release, Eon Productions did not commission another Bond film novelisation until Licence to Kill ten years later in 1989.